Vincentlomas/DATA417-individual/README.md

 Figure 3: Possible range of values reachable by the function.

-These sliders allow the users to customise the feed to whatever preferred
+These sliders allow the users to customise the feed to whatever preferred.
+Some example of output are shown in Figures 4, 5, and 6.
+Figure 4 shows a mix of slider values, while Figure 5 and Figure 6 show recovery of the subscription feed and homepage, respectively.
+This Allows these two seperate pages to be merged into 1 while increasing agency of the user.

 ![Output1](images/output1.png)